 Are you looking for ready-to-use primary RE lesson plans?
 PlanBee is a hive of primary teaching resources to assist with KS1 and KS2 RE teaching in primary schools.
 All our resources can be used on their own as complete schemes of work or you can mix the wealth of RE lesson plans, worksheets, slides, materials and teaching aids in with your existing planning.
 However you decide to use PlanBee's resources, there are sure to be lessons that will help take the pressure off your planning, leaving you free to deliver exciting and engaging lessons.

 Covering all the major world religions, including Christianity, Buddhism, Sikhism, Judaism and Islam, your class will develop an understanding of what it means to belong to a religion, as well as the different ways in which people choose to worship and demonstrate their ideas about God.

-This KS2 RE scheme of work for Year 5 and 6 introduces your class to Buddhism in a lively and engaging way.
-These lessons provide your children with information about who Siddhartha Gautama was and how he became Buddha, what Buddhists believe, and how Buddhists worship, whilst also giving them the chance to think about the similarities of Buddhism with other world religions and getting them to ponder what …More Information
+This KS2 Religious Education scheme of work for Year 5 and 6 introduces your class to Buddhism in a lively and engaging way.
+These lessons provide your children with information about who Siddhartha Gautama was and how he became Buddha, what Buddhists believe, and how Buddhists worship, whilst also giving them the chance to think about the similarities of Buddhism with other world religions and getting the…More Information

 Lots of people love celebrating Christmas but with these Year 2 'Christmas Celebrations' RE lessons, your children will learn about why Christmas is special for Christians all over the world and how they celebrate this religious festival.
 With lesson plans, informative slides, activity ideas, worksheets and a variety of other fun resources, this KS1 'Christmas Celebrations' scheme of work is the perfect…More Information